-2026 Bike Month Celebration At The Market
+Bike Month 2026 At The Market

-Submit your comments via our survey here.
+Submit your comments through the Bike Plan Update survey here.

 Walk, Bike & Roll To School - Cielo Vista Elementary

-The City of El Paso has been selected by the National Center for Safe Routes to School (NCSRS) as one of only three communities nationwide to receive a 2026 Safe Routes mini-grant supporting quick-build pedestrian safety improvements for children and families.
+The City of El Paso has been selected as one of only three communities nationwide to receive a 2026 mini-grant from the National Center for Safe Routes to School.

 District 1 Bike Rodeo